4W4I5/Semester-5-Notes/CySec-2/Exam Prep/CySec-2 Finals Prep.md

 	- Slower speed as traffic is routed over a longer route and bandwidth is dependent on the hardware seen on those routes.
 	- QoS Challenges, there are no set standards for VPNs to gauge and report the performance of a service/network.
 As there is nothing of value to analyze you just have to trust the VPN provider to see what might be reliable
 	- Most companies/private networks are beginning to block VPN IP addresses.
 However the VPN hosts also just change their IPs so its an ongoing battle at the moment
-	- No cookie protection as
+	- No cookie protection as that is managed by the browser.
+Application layer VPN's do support cookie management but it differs from provider-provider
 ## How does it work?

 **Basic Terminology**: